 Days on Market

-❱ The average number of days it took to sell a home dropped 28 days compared to the final quarter of 2019.
+❱ The average time it took to sell a home in fourth quarter dropped by seven days compared to the previous year.

-❱ During the quarter, it took an average of 89 days to sell a home in the region.
+❱ It took an average of 64 days to sell a home in the region during fourth quarter.